yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 > NOTE: Any folder with a '.' in front of it is hidden by default in Linux

-5. Open the (now unhidden) .bitcoingreen folder, click anywhere inside it and then press CTRL+V to paste them into this folder (NOTE the '.' before .bitcongreen – this is the default data directory for the wallet that we chose when we installed it)
+5. Open the (now unhidden) .bitcoingreen folder, click anywhere inside it and then press CTRL+V to paste them into this folder

+> NOTE: this is the default data directory for the wallet that we chose when we installed it.
+It is also where your wallet.dat (ie. your COINS!) file lives.

 6. You will see a warning popup that says you are about to overwrite files.
 Make sure you check the 'Apply this option to all existing files' and then click the Overwrite button

 ![paste bootstrap files into .bitcoin directory](../assets/wallet9.png)